-Thoughts of an FX Trader - Will a cautious Bank of England disappoint markets?
+Thoughts of an FX Trader - This time it’s different

-Podcast series: a view from the FX desk
+Podcast series: a view from the Trading Desk

 FX market insights

 Currencies in focus

 Download a PDF report on the latest GBPUSD and GBPEUR forecasts from our economics and trading teams.

 Economist snapshot: "Dynamics in the UK economy are similar to those in the Euro area and can be characterised as stagflationary, with subdued growth and high inflation."